 Adopting Together is a collaborative project supported by the National Adoption Service, in partnership with the statutory sector and delivered by the Voluntary Adoption Agencies in Wales.
 The project has emerged from a common and clearly defined purpose: securing permanence for children who have waited for a significant length of time for a family.
-These children in Wales are traditionally but not exclusively children over 4, BME children ,part of a sibling group, have additional psychological needs or are living with medical complexities or medical uncertainty.
+These children in Wales are traditionally but not exclusively children over 4, BME children , art of a sibling group or have addtioinal complex needs or uncertainty regarding their development.

 Please click on the boxes below to find out more.